 The first known written record of curative plants was of Sumerian herbal of 22,000 B.C.E.

 There is no way of knowing precisely how the earliest cultures used herbs, but they had thousands of years to experiment.
-Early cultures probably recognized that certain herbs had curative powers, and it’s likely these curative powers were attributed to supernatural causes.
+Early cultures probably recognized that certain herbs had curative powers, and its likely these curative powers were attributed to supernatural causes.
 A 60,000 year old burial site in Iraq contained evidence of eight different medicinal plants, probably intended to be taken along in the afterlife.
 Naturally, medicinal herbs remained steeped in magic and superstition for millennia, and even into today.

 By 3500 B.C.E, the Ancient Egyptians began to associate less magic with the treatment of disease, and by 2700 B.C.E. the Chinese started to use herbs in a more scientific sense.
 Borrowing from the Egyptians and Mesopotamians, the Greek physician Hippocrates (460-377 B.C.E.), founder of the Hippocratic oath, developed a system of diagnosis and prognosis using herbs.
 He considered illness a natural, not supernatural, phenomenon and maintained that medicine should be give in without magic.